firstaid80/lovelace-plain-vacuum-card/README.md

 This project is not affiliated, associated, authorized, endorsed by, or in any way officially connected with the iRobot Corporation, or any of its subsidiaries or its affiliates.
 The official iRobot website can be found at  [https://www.irobot.com/](https://www.irobot.com/).

 ## Acknowledgement
 That's the first card i wrote.
-I based it on https://github.com/benct/lovelace-xiaomi-vacuum-card and reduced it by everthing i did not need.
+I based it on https://github.com/benct/lovelace-xiaomi-vacuum-card and reduced it by everthing i did not need and added what i needed.
 Thanks [benct](https://github.com/benct) for your great work.